learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 ## Define "internet"

 The internet, in its most general formulation is a network of networks.
-In history it was likely that a specific team in an office might networrk several computers together.
+In history it was likely that a specific team in an office might network several computers together.
 Due to technical and engineering limitations, network cable wouldn't let computers be more than a few dozen meters apart.